 To get a CDL or CLP, you must pass knowledge and skills tests.
-This manual will help you pass the tests, however, it is not a substitute for a truck driver training class or program.
-Formal training is the most reliable way to learn the many special skills required for safely driving a large commercial vehicle and becoming a professional driver in the trucking industry.
-Figure 1.1 helps you determine if you need a CDL
+This manual will help you pass the tests; however, it is not a substitute for a commercial vehicle training class or program.
+Formal training is the most reliable way to learn the many special skills required for safely driving a commercial vehicle.
+Figure 1.1 helps you determine if you need a CDL.